 What to Expect at Your Provider's Office

-Many women know when they have a vaginal yeast infection, but if you are not sure or if you have never had one before, you should have your doctor make the diagnosis.
+Many women know when they have a vaginal yeast infection, but if you are not sure, or if you have never had one before, you should visit your doctor.
 Your doctor may take samples for testing (for example, a vaginal wet smear) and do other tests, such as a CT scan or test of your stool if your doctor suspects the infection has spread.

 Many antifungal medications can treat candidiasis.
 Your doctor will prescribe a drug depending on your condition.

-Most treatments last from 2 - 3 days to 2 weeks.
+Most treatments last from 2 to 3 days to 2 weeks.
 Be sure to take all medicine exactly as prescribed.
-If you do not, the same infection could come back, or you could become infected with a new strain of candida.
+If you do not, the same infection could come back, or you could become infected with a new strain of Candida.